kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 within Anaconda, such as <font face="Lora">jieba</font>, a frequently used natural language processing package for Chinese mandarin.

 For the next step, you have two options to install TensorFlow from scratch, using `pip` or `conda`.
+As a personal preferences, I suggest using `pip` on Windows and using `conda` on Linux-like OSes.

-## Option One: Install TensorFlow And Required Packages Using pip
+## For Windows Users: Install TensorFlow And Required Packages Using pip

 ### Install TensorFlow
 It is advisable to create a new, dedicated environment using Conda to accommodate TensorFlow.
 You can create a Conda